zio/zio-zmx/docs/client/index.md

 ### Ideas for further development (non-exhaustive)

-1. We want to be able to edit the diagrams.
-At a minimum we want to set the refresh interval per diagram and also the buffer size that determines how many time slots are being kept for the diagram.
-1. Ideally we could change the color for each line displayed in a diagram.
-1. We want to have each diagram have an editable title.
-1. In each diagram, we want to have the option of adding more metrics to the same diagram.
 1. It might make sense to change the diagram type, for example a bar chart or pie chart might make sense for sets.
+Here we might simply maintain a curated list of useful Vega lite Specs.
 1. Ideally, the configuration for each diagram could be captured in a JSON serializable case class, so that we could store the state of all diagrams currently displayed within the web page to JSON.
 We could have a dialog where we could simply display the current JSON to copy it into a file and another dialog to paste a JSON config for setting